 Violation Type Explanation, Health Effects Time Period Corrective Actions Chlorine The results for the chlorine test weren't submitted to ADEQ in the required timeframe.
-01/01/2023-03/31/2023 Results were due on 04/10/23 and submitted on 04/13/23.
-All chlorine levels were in compliance.
-Selenium, MCL, Average Water samples showed that the amount of Selenium in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-Q1, Q2, Q3, Q4 of 2023 We are actively seeking to establish a new well site that will provide safe reliable water to the community of Pinedale Estates.
-Please contact the operator with questions.
-Follow up or routine Tap M/R (LCR) The lab failed to report sample results to ADEQ in the required timeframe 01/01/2023-09/08/2023 Results were given to ADEQ once requested.
+01/01/2023-03/31/2023 Results were due on 04/10/23 and submitted on 04/13/23 Selenium, MCL, Average Water samples showed that the amount of Selenium in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+Q1, Q2, Q3, Q4 of 2024 We have drilled a new well site and are currently constructing a new water line to tie the new well into the rest of the system.
+This will provide safe reliable water to the community of Pinedale Estates Follow up or routine Tap M/R (LCR) The lab failed to report sample results to ADEQ in the required timeframe 01/01/2023-09/08/2023 Results were given to ADEQ once requested Public Notice reporting Did not complete a Tier 2 public notice as required for the 4th Quarter 2021 10/1 - 12/31/2021 Reported on 2023 CCR Public Notice reporting Did not complete a Tier 2 public notice as required for the 4th Quarter 2022 10/1 - 12/31/2022 Reported on 2023 CCR Public Notice reporting Missed monitoring for 1/1 -1/31/2020 1/1 - 1/31/2020 Reported late/reported on 2020 CCR

 Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.